 Inspired by a similar outreach program she was exposed to while living in Boston, she founded Shoestring Opera in 2004.

-Jiayin Liu – pianist, board member
+Jiayin Liu – founding member and former company pianist

 Jiayin Liu is a founding member pianist of Shoestring Opera.
 She grew up in Beijing and studied piano there at the Central Conservatory of Music.
 She completed her Bachelor of Music at Wesleyan College in Georgia and her Masters at the University of Toronto.